opentoonz/opentoonz_docs/source/applying_special_fx.rst

     1. Do one of the following:

-    - If the current frame is not a key, click the Set Key button ( |Toonz71_402| ) in the bottom bar of the window: it turns from grey to blue and current values become key values for all the parameters at the current frame.
+    - If the current frame is not a key, click the Set Key button (|key|) in the bottom bar of the window: it turns from grey to blue and current values become key values for all the parameters at the current frame.

-    - If the current frame is a key for some parameters only, click the Set Key button ( |Toonz71_403| ): it turns from blue striped to blue and current values become key values for all the parameters at the current frame.
+    - If the current frame is a key for some parameters only, click the Set Key button (|key|): it turns from blue striped to blue and current values become key values for all the parameters at the current frame.

     2. Define the values for the parameters.